 Ben Peterson is an inventor, author and 0-1 entrepreneur.
-His heart beats to do new things and tackle impossible challenges other people wouldn’t dream to touch.
+His heart beats to do new things and tackle impossible challenges.
 Waste plastic pollution and distributed chemistry are his current focus.

 His latest innovation, Wastebot, puts an awesome new scientific superpower in the hands of high IQ recyclers.
 Now, with desktop refining, it’s possible to transform waste plastic into clean diesel fuel at home or in the lab.
 Erase plastic before it hits the recycling bin and top off the tank at home.

 300 million tons of plastic are tossed each year, Wastebot can erase the half that contains soft plastic and create 20 billion gallons of cheap diesel in the process.

 In his new book Desktop Diesel, Ben shares his best (and worst) plastic-to-fuel experiments, plus he lays out a vision for a new marketplace where individuals are empowered (& rewarded) to tackle pollution.